RDSP: Open, transfer or rollover

-A Registered Disability Savings Plan (RDSP) helps to save for the long-term financial security of a person with a disability.
-After opening an RDSP, you may be eligible to apply for a grant or bond.
+A Registered Disability Savings Plan (RDSP) helps save for the long-term financial security of a person with a disability.
+After opening an RDSP, you may be eligible for a Grant or Bond.

 Open an RDSP

 To open an RDSP, you need to follow these three steps:

 Step 1: Identify the beneficiary of the RDSP

 The beneficiary is the person who will receive the money in the future.
 The beneficiary must:

 - be under 60 years of age (if you are 59, you must apply before the end of the calendar year in which you turned 59);

 - be a Canadian resident;

 - be eligible for the Disability Tax Credit (disability amount); and